Tokey/Tokey/README.md

 ## Focus

+- Controlled first-person shooter experiments for measuring performance and experience
+- Impact of frame-time disturbances, event timing, and framerate changes on players
-- Framerate and frame-time spikes in first-person games
+- Network delay, latency-compensation techniques, and system artifact mitigation in real-time games
-- Network latency, fairness, and the “peeker’s advantage”
-- Jitter buffering and fixed-rate playback for cloud/edge game streaming
-- Reproducible logging and analysis (CSV-first, confidence intervals, deltas)
+- Designing research tools and FPS prototypes in Unity/Unreal for repeatable studies
+- Streaming, timing injection, and structured data pipelines for gameplay and QoE analysis

 ---